 The construction industry is no exception.
 Construction professionals at every level face unique challenges when a natural disaster such as a hurricane strikes their site.
 It will take a fast response and a well-thought-out recovery action plan to rebuild their own business or to assist others in their restoration efforts.
-Our Tampa construction lawyers will provide some tips to help construction professionals in their recovery efforts after a hurricane.
+Our Charlotte construction lawyers will provide some tips to help construction professionals in their recovery efforts after a hurricane.
 Read part two for the rest of our tips.

 Communicate With All Parties

 Communication is critical to moving forward.
 Keep all company leadership visible and reachable and meet with all employees to review your plans for moving forward.
 Also, contact subcontractors, suppliers, and clients to inform them of the disruptions operation as well as when you will resume normal operations.